flow-OverStack/QuestionService/README.md

     }
    }
    ```
-4. Start the [UserService](https://github.com/flow-OverStack/UserService/tree/master?tab=readme-ov-file#getting-started-for-developers) first, as QuestionService depends on it and common services (such as Kafka, Keycloak, etc.)
+3. Start the [UserService](https://github.com/flow-OverStack/UserService/tree/master?tab=readme-ov-file#getting-started-for-developers) first, as QuestionService depends on it and common services (such as Kafka, Keycloak, etc.)
+4. Start dependencies (you can use [Quick Start](#-quick-start-a-ready-made-api) or run your own services)
-6. Run the API:
+5. Run the API:

    ```bash
    cd QuestionService.Api